 Lawn Mower-Related Injury Facts

-- More than 9,400 children 20 years of age and younger are treated in emergency departments for lawn mower-related injuries each year.
+- More than 8,490 children younger than 18 years are treated in emergency departments for lawn mower-related injuries each year.

 - Usually the victims are older children or teens, but one in four injuries occurs to children younger than 6 years.

-- Half of the injuries to children younger than 6 years are burns to the hands.
+- Almost half of the injuries to children younger than 6 years are burns to the hands.
 This usually happens when the child touches a hot motor.

 - Bystanders are also injured by lawn mowers.
 This can happen if the lawn mower ejects debris or if someone on a ride-on mower backs up over a child.